Rokiis1/roadmap/test_managment/3_level/3_level_test_managment.md

 Because of this, high coverage does not mean the software is defect-free.
 It only means that more areas have been tested.
 Coverage must be interpreted together with test results and defects.

-In practice, achieving 100% coverage is rarely possible due to time, resources and system complexity.
+Achieving 100% coverage is rarely possible due to time, resources and system complexity.
 The goal is to achieve sufficient coverage based on project needs and constraints.
-More advanced approaches to prioritizing testing based on risk and importance are covered in **Test Management Level 4**.

-Coverage can be improved by adding test cases for untested areas and by analyzing gaps in testing.
-More advanced techniques for improving coverage, including white-box testing techniques are introduced in **Test Case Design Level 4**.
+Coverage gaps are identified by comparing planned coverage against actual results, then adding test cases for untested areas.

-To manage and visualize coverage more clearly, teams often use a traceability matrix to map requirements to test cases and identify gaps.
+To manage and visualize coverage more clearly, teams use a traceability matrix to map requirements to test cases and identify gaps.

-To ensure that all requirements are properly linked to test cases and fully covered, it is necessary to use a structured mapping approach.

 ## Traceability Matrix